elir0n/AI-voice-agent-Dr-Claude/README.md

 # 🔒 Privacy & Security

-- Only minimal personal info is stored: name, phone, date of birth, health fund.
+- Only minimal personal info is stored: id, name, phone, date of birth, health fund.
 - No diagnoses or medical notes are ever saved.
 - All API keys are stored securely via `.env`.
 - Communication with OpenAI and APIs is HTTPS-only.